-English Writing Intensive Courses
+Writing Courses

 The English Department offers more courses that satisfy the Intensive Writing 1 and Intensive Writing 2 Proficiencies than any other department on campus.
 Most students at PC take their Writing 1 course in the English Department, and a substantial number also take their Writing 2 courses here.
 Our writing courses — taught by both our Ordinary and Adjunct Faculty — are not primarily about grammar and mechanics; they are small-group seminars that use writing as a means of learning about a particular topic.
 Along the way, students develop skills in rhetoric and argumentation that they will apply to any discipline they choose to study.
-The courses for Fall 2024 are listed below.*
+The courses for Spring 2025 are listed below.*

 Writing 1 Courses